 - Management: in adults, immobilise the joint in a splint and refer for open reduction and internal fixation.
 Most paediatric Monteggia's fractures are treated closed.

 Complications of forearm fractures

-See general separate article Complications from Fractures.
+See the general separate Complications from Fractures article.

 - Non-union and malunion (uncommon).

 - Compromise of the brachial/radial artery blood supply.